MythologIQ/Hearthlink/docs/process_refinement.md

 All prompts that initiate or direct work must:
 Reference relevant process_refinement.md section(s).
 Cross-link any SOP-driven requirements or feature IDs.
-Require an explicit “Reference/Read/Validate SOP” step before execution.
+Require an explicit "Reference/Read/Validate SOP" step before execution.
 Include a checklist for SOP compliance, documentation updates, and audit logging.

 33. Mandatory Multi-Stakeholder Approval for Phase End